 I'm trying here to give you the message and tone of his letter without giving you his exact words.
 Those words belong to him.
 But the message within his words applies to many young men (and not so young men) who are in a relationship with an anorexic woman.

 He and his girlfriend have begun to have wonderful conversations about her condition.
 He feels these conversations are a good sign because she is not getting upset as they talk.
 He wants to do the right thing, be supportive and help her get well.

 He tells her that the two of them can get through this problem and that he will remain committed to her no matter what.
 He says that he never has loved anyone as much as he loves her.
-He repeats throughout his letter in many ways that he feels good about her turning to him for help.
+Throughout his letter, he repeats in many ways that he feels good about her turning to him for help.
 He wants to make sure he is doing everything possible for the woman he loves to help her get well.

 I am the only person he has spoken to about his girlfriend.
 Her condition is a secret.
-He wants to honor her seccret as he helps her get well.
+He wants to honor her secret as he helps her get well.

 Resistance to Help

 Anorexia is a profound illness that affects the mind and spirit as well as the body.
 A person who is anorexic denies herself in many ways.
 She is often unreachable by any form of nourishment, emotional as well as nutritional.

 A person who is in the throes of anorexia is like a starving person standing before a feast, pleading for food.
 Generous people offer her food, but the starving person pushes it away, throws it away, spills it, can't hold the plate, can't hold the fork, can't deal with the temperature or consistency, can't swallow properly, and on and on.